khimo/khimo.github.io/bli-guides/_how-tos/hey-siri-play-bbc-in-b-and-o.md

 ---
-title: How to control your BLI with Siri Shortcuts
+title: "Hey Siri, play the BBC on B&O"
-description: Send HTTP messages to execute commands on the BLI using Siri Shortcuts
+description: Excecute Macro on the BLI using Siri Shortcuts
 layout: pagetoc
 ---

-Siri shortcuts allow you to execute routines or fire commands on your BeoLiving Intelligence with just a tap or by asking Siri ("Hey Siri," followed by the shortcut name).

-Siri Shortcuts can be configured to send an HTTP command that fires a Macro you have previously set up or presses a button, to your BeoLiving Intelligence, **either on Essential or on Pro Mode**.
+As you may have seen in the "How to control your BLI with Siri Shortcuts" document, it is possible to control your BLI by talking to Siri.

+In this document, we aim to show a short example, from start to finish, of a cool integration sequence you could perform.
+After following this tutorial, you will be able to ask Siri to turn on your favourite radio station every morning.

+Important reminder:
+ - This functionality works on **both Essential and Pro Modes**.
-This **can only be done while connected to the same network** that your BLI is connected to.
-Also take into account that running Siri Shortcuts requires iOS 12 or later on iPhone, iPod touch, HomePod or Apple Watch Series 3 or later, and iOS 12 or iPadOS or later on iPad.
+ - This **can only be done while connected to the same network** that your BLI is connected to.
+ - Running **Siri Shortcuts requires iOS 12 or later** on iPhone, iPod touch, HomePod or Apple Watch Series 3 or later, and iOS 12 or iPadOS or later on iPad.

+### Setting up the Macro

 ### Setting up the Shortcut